 Fresh Pepper vs. Cayenne Pepper

-Now you are probably wondering too if you can use fresh pepper, and the answer is yes, but how much cayenne powder equals one pepper?
+Now you are probably wondering too if you can use fresh peppers, and the answer is yes, but how much ground cayenne peppers equals one pepper?

 If you are going fresh, about 1 oz of fresh pepper is the rough equivalent to 1 tablespoon of cayenne pepper.
 Fresh or dry, coarse or ground, cayenne pepper substitutes make a good addition to your grocery list, so make sure you try them all.